Legendary saxophone player, Charlie Parker said, “Master your instrument. Master the music. And then forget all that bullshit and just play.”

 Each element influences the other.
 They are interactive and woven together.

 So here’s the question again: “Should I lengthen the distance between the suspender and nymphs, or should I add weight?”
 The answer requires some thought about depth, angle and drop.
 It’s far better to try things out than to just think about them, so slide the suspender up the line.
 Add some weight.
 Observe the results.
 How has the angle changed?
 Is the nymph close enough to the bottom now?

 Understand that if you drop a nymph in the water, with no line attached, it will find the river bottom very quickly, even in swift water.
 Without the tether and tension, nymphs drop through the column.
 But when a nymph is tied to the line and guided along by a suspender, the drop (or the sink rate) is changed.
 Heavy weight is less potent in faster water.
 It takes more weight to get down in fast water than slow water.
 Shallow angles created by fast water require greater depth (or distance) between suspender and flies, so try sliding the suspender up the line.

 Many “Nymphing 101” articles recommend setting the distance between suspender and nymph at two times the depth of the water.
-That’s a decent starting point, but getting an effective drift isn’t usually that easy.
+That’s a decent starting point, but getting an effective drift is rarely that easy.
 Maybe you aren’t ticking the bottom at that depth.
 You can keep fishing the rig as it is and wait for a bit of luck to come your way, or you can consider the elements of depth, angle and drop.
 Then adjust the rig.